tajo/ladle/packages/website/docs/stories.md

 title: Stories
 ---

 Stories are the entrypoint to your components.
-They are simple modules that export your components and can add additional meta data to describe and parametrize them.
-You can create them anywhere in your project's `src/` folder and they should be named as `*.stories.jsx` or `*.stories.tsx`.
+They are simple modules that export your components and can add additional metadata to describe and parametrize them.
+You can create them anywhere in your project's `src/` folder; they should be named as `*.stories.jsx` or `*.stories.tsx`.
 Ladle searches your project and loads all the stories into a single playground so you can develop and test them.

 ## Navigation and Routes